AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

 type.
 However, this algorithm can theoretically be used for any type, whether an enumeration type or a complex record type with many elements.
 The algorithm itself is the same: it's only the type that differs.
-If, for example, we want to swap variables of:ada:`Integer` type, we don't want to duplicate the implementation.
+If, for example, we want to swap variables of :ada:`Integer` type, we don't want to duplicate the implementation.
 Therefore, such an algorithm is a perfect candidate for abstraction using generics.